microsoft/WhatTheHack/xxx-ThisOldDataWarehouse/Coach/Solution-02.md

     ORDER BY [Valid From];
 ~~~~

-2. Execute the query below in the Azure Synapse DW database to update the parameter used as the upper bound for the ELT process:
+2. Execute the query below in the Azure Synapse SQL Pool to update the parameter used as the upper bound for the ELT process:

 ~~~~
 UPDATE INTEGRATION.LOAD_CONTROL